 Creating Gift Range Charts

 A gift range chart is your nonprofit’s way of mapping out future gifts.
+It helps break your capital campaign fundraising goal into more manageable chunks.
 Essentially, you’ll take your total dollar amount goal and divide that amount across giving levels.

 In your gift range chart, you’ll list out how many gifts of a certain size you’re looking to secure.
 The larger the gift, the fewer the donations of that quantity you’ll be aiming for.